TEACH YOUR DOG HOW TO USE HIS NOSE FOR GOOD SCENTS

 With an examination and some detective work, your veterinarian can determine whether your cat's diarrhea needs to be treated with antibiotics, a hypoallergenic diet or probiotics.
 A diagnosis of inflammatory bowel disease may call for corticosteroid injections, while diarrhea caused by intestinal cancer may be resolved with chemotherapy. -- Dr. Marty Becker

 -- What's louder: an animal shelter or a jackhammer?
 Unfortunately for homeless pets, many shelters measure in at around 118 decibels, louder than a subway train or a jackhammer, and higher than the 90-decibel OSHA cutoff for required ear protection for human workers.
 Peak sound levels occur at feeding and cleaning times.
-Considering that dogs hear three times better than humans, that's a considerable animal welfare concern.
-Studies have shown that canine respiration and heart rates go up in noisy environments, and dogs living in loud surroundings have an increased incidence of both physical and behavior problems.
+Considering that dogs hear three times better than humans do, that's a considerable animal welfare concern.
+Studies have shown that canine respiration and heart rates go up in noisy environments, and they have an increased incidence of both physical and behavior problems. -- Christie Keith

 ABOUT PET CONNECTION